egov-moldova/egov4dev/docs/guides/evo-wallet/validation.md

 ## Issuer data authentication

-For each returned Document, the Verifier SHALL extract the MSO that is embedded in COSE_Sign1 signature which is Document.issuerSigned.issuerAuth and:
+For each returned Document, the Verifier SHALL decode the MSO that is embedded in COSE_Sign1 signature which is Document.issuerSigned.issuerAuth and:

 1. verify that MSO.version is "1.0";
 2. verify issuer signature;